 The Motor Control Lab at York University is affiliated with the Centre for Vision Research, the VISTA program, and the School of Kinesiology and Health Science.
-We are also associated with York's graduate and undergraduate Neuroscience programs, and the York University Centre for Aging Research (YU-CARE).
+We are also associated with York's graduate and undergraduate Neuroscience programs, the Dependable Internet of Things NSERC Create Program, and the York University Centre for Aging Research (YU-CARE).

 Current Studies!
 (Participation on hold until human behavioural research resumes)

 Magnetic resonance imaging in adults post-concussion with vestibular dysfunction: This study will look at the brain using MRI (magnetic resonance imaging) to examine if post-concussion vestibular dysfunction is associated with altered brain activity/connectivity.
 This study is led by Dr. Danielle Dobney.
 Actively recruiting!

 Integrating cognition, sensation, and motor action for skilled performance in adults post-concussion: This project aims to improve protocols to assess whether a worker is safe to return to his or her job by assessing cognitive (e.g. reasoning and remembering), motor, and sensory changes after concussion in a population of working-aged men and women.
 This study is led by Dr. Meaghan Adams.
 Actively recruiting!

 Behavioural and imaging neural correlates of cognitive-motor integration in preclinical Alzheimer's disease: Impacts of sex, genetic risk, and menopause status: This project seeks to gain a fundamental understanding of how age, sex, genetics, and hormonal status influence brain networks that may be especially vulnerable in those at risk for dementia.
 This study is led by Alica Rogojin.
 Actively recruiting!